standardhealth/argo-docs/README.md

 npm run add
 ```

-4. Follow the prompts in the script - You will need to provide the filename, including the full file path, when prompted.
-Once the new data has been saved, the script will ask you which version to make the default on the site - select this version from the list using your keyboard arrow keys.
+4. Follow the prompts in the script - you should accept the default file location.
+You can specify the version of the DD from the prompt (if you forgot to do it in `main.json`.

+5. Once the new data has been saved, the script will ask you which version to make the default on the site - select this version from the list using your keyboard arrow keys.

-5. The script has added files in the following places:
+6. The script adds files in the following places:

    - /website/static/data/schemas/{{version number}}
    - /website/static/data/schemas/diffs/{{version number}}